arcane-finance-defi/aleo-rfq-amm-contracts/README.md

 | `decimals: u8`     | the number of decimal digits |
 | `max_supply: u128` | maximum supply               |

-Result: a new token is registered and `registered_tokens` map is updated.
+Result: a new token is registered and the `registered_tokens` map is updated.

 ### mint_private